heilaaks/snippy/docs/source/development.rst

    The PostgreSQL adapters used with the server are installed by compiling them with the help of pip.
-This require working GCC toolchain which is not part of Snippy documentation.
+This require working GCC toolchain which is not part of the Snippy documentation.

 Fedora
 ~~~~~~